 - Standardized secured finance software with an Open Finance Platform

 - Real-time data access via APIs, reporting, datastreaming

 Move to a cloud-based SaaS technology provider

 An experienced SaaS provider, like Solifi, delivers much more than hosting on the cloud.
-In our case, we deliver a service that manages security, redundancy, backups, disaster recovery, governance, regular updates to name a few.
+In our case, we deliver a service that manages security, redundancy, backups, disaster recovery, governance, and regular updates, to name a few.
 And all of these features help you mitigate risk so you can focus on growing your business.

-SaaS solutions also helps with the talent gap.
+SaaS also helps with the talent gap.
 If the labor shortage – especially with IT – is one of your highest risks, then SaaS is a perfect solution.